XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/list-your-exchange-on-xrp-charts.md

 Provide a RESTful API endpoint that returns data about the current order book in a particular market.

-XRP Charts will query this endpoint about every 30 seconds. ***TODO: does this frequency vary based on data retrieved?***
+XRP Charts will query this endpoint about every 30 seconds.

 ### Request Format